Daily Minyan | Shabbat Services | Youth Services | Participate

 Daily minyan is held at Congregation Agudas Achim according to the schedule below.
+If you have a special occasion or are reciting Kaddish, it is suggested that you inform the synagogue office (735-8400) ahead of time.
 Daily minyan is held in the small chapel with stained glass windows.

 Exceptions: Morning minyan starts at 7:00 a.m. instead of 7:15 a.m. if Rosh Chodesh or another Jewish holiday falls on Tuesday or Wednesday.
 Festival services are held at 9:30 a.m. in the sanctuary.
 When a public holiday falls during the week, morning minyan starts at 9:00 a.m.

 At 6:00 p.m. services we daven mincha (the afternoon service) in the spring, summer, and fall.
 In the winter we daven ma’ariv (the evening service.)
 Please call the synagogue office to confirm which service is being held on a particular day.